JohnSDevs/bi-elastic/README.md

   Search Engine

 * LogStash
 Open source, server-side data processing pipeline.
-We can use it to ingest data from multiple sources, transform it and send to Elastic.
+We can use it to ingest data from multiple sources, transform it and send to a consumer, in this case Elastic.

 * JDBC SQL Driver
   Used to access the SQL Db and make querys